bitshares/dev.bitshares.works/docs/supports_dev/nodes_memory_reduction.rst

 programs/witness_node/witness_node --help
 ------------------------------------------------

-:--plugins arg:  Space-separated list of plugins to activate
+- ``--plugins arg`` : Space-separated list of plugins to activate

 Options for plugin accout_history
 ----------------------------------------

-:--track-account arg:  Account ID to track history for (may specify multiple times) :--partial-operations arg: Keep only those operations in memory that are related to account history tracking :--max-ops-per-account arg: Maximum number of operations per account will be kept in memory
+- ``--track-account arg`` :  Account ID to track history for (may specify multiple times)
+- ``--partial-operations arg`` : Keep only those operations in memory that are related to account history tracking
+- ``--max-ops-per-account arg`` : Maximum number of operations per account will be kept in memory

+..
+Note::  You can find the same parameters in a configuration file :ref:`(config.ini)<bts-config-ini-eg>` to set each value.

 --------------